emdailey/spot/doc/manual/operation.rst

 |setting| Set channel preferences (in focused channel):
     Opens the preferences window for the selected channels.
 All of the channel settings can be adjusted from this window with more control than if they were accessed using the icons at the bottom bar.
+See :ref:`UtilsPreferences` for more information.

 .. |setting| image:: figures/settings.png
     :scale: 16%